Reinforcing power dynamics

 The Exhibition Age with Lydia.
 Drawing: Catherine Hahn 2024.
 In British history at Tate Britain post-Brexit 2024.

-One of Tate Britain’s rooms has been arranged as a reproduction of the Georgian display.
-The painting Lydia (c.1777), centre bottom, is an image of a topless sex-worker commissioned by Richard Grosvenor, 1st Earl Grosvenor.
-With no explanatory label, the young model seems vulnerable.
+In The Exhibition Age the painting Lydia (c.1777), centre bottom, presents an image of a topless sex-worker commissioned by Richard Grosvenor, 1st Earl Grosvenor, one of the richest men in Britain.
+The room has no explanatory labels, which leaves the young model vulnerable to being viewed as spectacle.

 Sonia Barrett’s Chair No. 35 with reflections in the sheet.
 Drawing: Catherine Hahn 2024.
 In British history at Tate Britain post-Brexit 2024.

-Eleven* revisionist contmporary works sit amongst the 572 paintings in Tate Britain’s historic section, including Sonia Barrett’s Chair No. 35 (2013).
-These works flag the relevance of journeying through history, but are too few to have the needed impact.
+Eleven* revisionist contemporary works sit amongst the 572 paintings in Tate Britain’s historic section, including Sonia Barrett’s Chair No. 35 (2013).
+Barrett’s work speaks to the impact of colonialism, racism and the climate emergency on the refugee crisis.
+Thus it highlights the role of British history in current day concerns.
+Though the contemporary artworks flag the importance of journeying through history, they are too few to have the needed impact.

 * The number of contemporary works reduced to seven in 2025.